Meet the faculty & staff at awakening seed school

 Free time: When she’s not neck-deep in art projects with your children, Krina likes to be making a fun mess at home with her two kids.
 Both of her children attend the Seed.
-Her daughter, Georgia, is in 3rd grade and her son, Jaxen, is in kindergarten.
+Her daughter, Georgia, is in 4th grade and her son, Jaxen, is in 1st grade.
 Krina and her fiancé, Chester, take the family to Missouri each summer to enjoy some country living before returning back to this amazing school and community.

 Deb Hopkins | Preschool 4s Lead Teacher